pivotal-cf/docs-pks/sink-architecture.hbs.md

 ---

 This topic describes how {{  vars.product_full }}
-(TKGI) implements sinks for collecting logs and metrics from Kubernetes worker nodes and workloads.
+implements sinks for collecting logs and metrics from Kubernetes worker nodes and workloads.

 For step-by-step instructions on creating sinks in TKGI,